-- Tap into alumni in the LinkedIn and Blugold Success Stories or other networking options to talk with professionals in your field of interest.
+- Contact alumni using LinkedIn, Blugolds CAN (Career Alumni Network), or other networking options to talk with professionals in your field of interest.

-- Use the internet to research schools and programs and view the websites of the graduate schools in which you are interested, and take note of timelines and application requirements.
+- Use the internet to research graduate programs and take note of timelines and application requirements.

 - If possible, visit the institutions and departments that interest you and talk with faculty members and currently enrolled students.
 This can give you an idea whether or not you are comfortable in the environment.
 Be sure to contact the admissions office in advance to give the person in charge a chance to set up appointments for you with faculty members and students.